zkmonopoly/zkmonopoly/README.md

 ## License

-This project is released under the ISC license.
+This project is released under the MIT license.